 PTC also has immense resources for students to find the job they’re looking for after graduation.
 When you get back to school, take a moment to drop by the Career Services office if for no other reason than to show your face and get to know some of the great staffers there.
 They can help you find prospects for after you graduate and if you’re extra nice to them, you can use them as references when you’re running around town handing out resumes.
 The Career Services staff works directly with employers who love to bring in fresh PTC students because of their unique qualifications and experience.
 They are always looking for new opportunities for you.
 Make a New Year’s resolution to visit them early and often to get a start on finding the job of your dreams.

-So, this New Year’s, make all the resolutions you need to improve your life, as always (or just fudge it like I do), but also make sure to take advantage of all the resources that PTC and its classrooms and instructors have to offer.
+So, this New Year’s, make all the resolutions you need to improve your life, as always (or just fudge it as I do), but also make sure to take advantage of all the resources that PTC and its classrooms and instructors have to offer.
 You have a responsibility to make the most of your PTC experience.
 There are plenty of people around you who are there to help you at PTC, but if you don’t take the initiative and improve your work in the classroom as well as your prospects outside of it, you won’t get the most out of your time (and money) at PTC.